FrancisVoermans/SVHN_street_number_recognition/README.md

 Model Details

 Digit classifier (SmallCNN):
-  - Convolutional neural network with 10 output classes to classify the digits.
+  - Light-weight PyTorch convolutional neural network with 10 output classes to classify the digits.
+  - Model architecture: 3 convolutional layers with Batch Normalization and ReLU activation, followed by adaptif pooling and linear classificatiion.
   - Trained on cropped SVHN digits.

 Detector (Faster R-CNN):
   - Convolutional neural network with 2 output classes to draw the bounding boxes around digits.
+  - PyTorch Faster R-CNN model with ResNet-50 backbone and Feature Pyramid Network for object detection.
+Standard ROI-heads adapted: new box predictor for 2 classes.
   - Trained on SVHN street number images.

 Acknowledgements